ibm-cloud-docs/cloud-native/topic-api-rest-create.md

 #### Including the version in the URI path
 {: #version-path}

 The easiest way to specify a version is to include it in the path of the URI.
-There are advantages to this approach: it's obvious, it's easy to achieve when building the services in your application, and it's compatible with API browsing tools like Swagger and command-line tools like `curl`, and so on.
+This approach has advantages: it's obvious, it's easy to achieve when you build the services in your application, and it's compatible with API-browsing tools like Swagger, command-line tools like `curl`, and so on.

 If you're going to include the version in the path of the URI, the version should apply to your application as a whole, for example, `/api/v1/accounts` instead of `/api/accounts/v1`.
 Hypermedia as the Engine of Application State (HATEOAS) is one way of providing URIs to API consumers so they are not responsible for constructing URIs themselves.
 GitHub, for example, provides [hypermedia URLs](https://developer.github.com/v3/#hypermedia){: external} in the responses for this reason.
 HATEOAS becomes difficult, if not impossible, to achieve if different backend services can have independently varying versions in their URIs.